White Cats and Deafness

-There is an established link between the white coat color, blue eyes and deafness, rather than blindness.
+There is an established link between the white coat color, blue eyes and deafness.
 The deafness is linked to the gene for blue-eye(s) and not to odd-eyed cats.
 Not all blue-eyed whites will be deaf since there are several different genes causing the same physical attributes (whiteness, blue-eyedness) so it all depends on the cat's genotype (its genetic make-up) not its phenotype (its physical appearance).